JuliaGeometry/GeometryBasics.jl/README.md

 Basic Geometry Types.
 This package aimes to offer a standard set of Geometry types, which easily work with metadata, query frameworks on geometries and different memory layouts.

+It is planned to merge this package with [GeometryTypes](https://github.com/JuliaGeometry/GeometryTypes.jl/) once it's fully mature, or simply replace it!

 To get an idea, look at the runtests:

 ```julia